Freddy Sahin-Scholl

 Freddy Sahin-Scholl (born 21 December 1953 in Heilbronn as Freddy Scholl) is a German singer and composer.

 Life and career

 Freddy Sahin-Scholl is the son of a Turkish German mother and an African-American soldier.
 He was raised by a foster mother in Wüstenrot who recognized his musical talent.
 He worked as an anesthesia assistant.
 Sahin-Scholl lives and works in Karlsruhe.

-At the age of forty he discovered that, despite his lack of vocal training, he is able to quickly change his voice from baritone to soprano.
+At the age of 40, he discovered that, despite his lack of vocal training, he was able to quickly change his voice from baritone to soprano.

-On the 19 December 2010, he won the season 4 of Das Supertalent and 100,000€.
+On 19 December 2010, he won season 4 of Das Supertalent and 100,000€.
 He was in the running to represent Austria in the Eurovision Song Contest 2011.